Bashir535/Movie-Rental-Database/README.md

     * Select operating system as macOS
     * Select OS Version depending on whether you are on ARM Chip or Intel Chip
     * Download DMG archive and go through installation steps and enter in root password that you can easily remember
     * Now you need to install mysql workbench.
-Go to dev.mysql.com/downloads/workbench
+Go to dev.mysql.com/downloads/workbench and install using the same OS settings as you did installing mySQL
     * Go to system settings on mac.
 Scroll all the way down on the left panel and you should see mySQL.
 CLick on it and you will see that the instance is running.
     * Open mysql workbench and log in into local instance 3306
 * Create a database instance named exactly 'movierental'